doriman2112/player-search-task/README.md

 - [ ] App runs without errors (`npm run dev`)
 - [ ] At least 5 meaningful commits with descriptive messages
 - [ ] Feature branch pushed to the repository
-- [ ] Your notes added below

----

-## 📝 Add Your Notes Here

-### My Approach
-*How did you break down the problem?
-Where did you start?*

-### Decisions I Made
-*What choices did you make and why? (component structure, state shape, libraries)*

-### Edge Cases I Tackled
-*Which of the four Food for Thought problems did you address?
-How?*

-### AI Usage
-*Be honest — what did you use AI for?
-What did you write yourself?
-What did you change from AI output?*

-### What I'd Improve With More Time
-*What would you refactor or add with another hour?*

----

 ## 🎓 Code Walkthrough